Trehalose: properties, sources, biosynthesis, role, and digestion

 Biosynthesis and Hydrolysis of Trehalose

 Its biosynthesis is strongly induced following exposure to abiotic stresses.
-The importance of this disaccharide is evidenced by the fact that some organisms have more than one metabolic pathway for its biosynthesis.[24]
+The importance of this disaccharide is highlighted by the fact that some organisms possess more than one metabolic pathway for its biosynthesis.[24]

-No gene involved in trehalose biosynthesis nor storage is present in vertebrates, which do not seem to have lost the ability to produce the disaccharide during the evolutionary process, but rather it seems that they have never acquired such capacity.[2]
+No gene involved in trehalose biosynthesis or storage is present in vertebrates.
+It does not seem that vertebrates lost the ability to produce the disaccharide during the evolutionary process; rather, they appear never to have acquired such capacity.[2]

 Trehalose in plants